Pork and ground chicken meatloaf is tender and savory with great onion flavor and lots of ketchup! (I think you’ll love the change from beef.)

 I served these with my stuffed poblano peppers, which he always requests.

-During the time he was here we also made this chicken and pork meatloaf, that is comfort food at its finest.
+During the time he was here we also made this pork and ground chicken meatloaf, that is comfort food at its finest.

 Yes, we had mashed potatoes to accompany them, and I even mixed in some leftover beer cheese from the fridge.
 Winner!